Young-Einstein10/Young-Einstein10/README.md

 <br />

-I'm a Senior Frontend Engineer specializing in web technologies revolving around the Javascript Ecosystem.
-Interested in providing value to customers and clients by figuring out how I can help solve problems and challenges they're facing.
+I'm a Fullstack Software Engineer specializing in web technologies, specifically those related to the web and mobile ecosystem.
+I'm interested in providing value to customers and clients by figuring out how I can help solve their problems and challenges.

 <br />